duilec/CS61B-spring2021/README.md

 - package
   - When **creating a package**, we specify that code is part of a package by specifying the package name at the top of the file using the `package` keyword.
   - Typically, package names are the internet address of the entity writing the code, **but backwards**.
 For example, the JUnit library is hosted at `junit.org`, so the package is called `org.junit`.

-- proj1 checkpoint
+- `LinkedListDeque` and `ArrayDeque`(proj1 checkpoint)

   - before doing proj1 checkpoint
     **Strongly recommend**: See the [project 1 demo slides](https://docs.google.com/presentation/d/1XBJOht0xWz1tEvLuvOL4lOIaY0NSfArXAvqgkrx0zpc/edit#slide=id.g1094ff4355_0_450) for more details.

 - if you need more token to test in gradescope, you could create new account

   - note:

     - `mod %`